don1138/blender-qle/README.md

 ## Version Path

 **1.6**
-   + Popup to set Light intensity, color and position when adding QLE.
+   + Popup to set Light intensity, color, and position when adding QLE.
 Yep, just like Tri-Lighting.

 ***